der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupOperation.md

 ### Returns:
 |Type|Description|
 |-|-
-String[]|The errors that occurred during the AdGroupOperation.
+String[]|Errors that occurred during the AdGroupOperation.

 ## <a name="getresult"></a>getResult
 Returns the newly created ad group, otherwise returns null if this operation failed to execute.